QuantEcon/lecture-python-intro/lectures/business_cycle.md

                     b_params, t_params)
 ```

-Japan and Greece both had a history of rapid growth in the 1960s, but have experienced slowed economic expansion in the past decade.
+Now let's consider Japan, which experienced rapid growth in the 1960s and
+1970s, followed by slowed expansion in the past two decades.

-We can see there is a downward trend in addition to fluctuations in the growth rate
+Major dips in the growth rate coincided with the Oil Crisis of the 1970s, the
+GFC and the Covid-19 pandemic.

 ```{code-cell} ipython3
 fig, ax = plt.subplots()